The French press may appear to be a simple tool for brewing, but the rich coffee it produces makes it a really popular method of making a cup of joe.

 Another thing worth considering when picking between the two materials is their effects on taste.
 Glass French press can extract great flavor for your cup without any issues.
 There is no residual taste, since glass is non-pourous.
 If you clean it properly, it will brew perfectly clean cups of coffee.

 For low-quality metal French presses, however, there are some cases where there’s a slight metal taste added to the coffee.
 This is why I recommend purchasing from reputable brands such as Espro, Bodum, and Frieling if you prefer stainless steel.
+And don’t forget to give it a thorough cleaning after every use especially if you’re using oily coffee beans.

 The ability of a French press to retain heat is essential as it affects the brewing process and coffee’s taste.
 A glass carafe tends to lose heat faster compared to stainless steel.
 To give the glass slightly better heat retention, you can (and should) preheat your French press before brewing.